 - Silica * (2)

 It’s frightening, to say the least.

-The problem we have currently, is we just don’t know.
+The problem we have currently is, we just don’t know.
 Its very difficult to find out exactly what is in current implants in use today.
 I cannot find any information that shows a full ingredient list.
-I have asked plastic surgeons to tell me and they have ‘never seen a full list’.
+I have asked plastic surgeons to tell me and they have “never seen a full list.”
 I have looked at implant websites, and none disclose what is in their products.
 It seems impossible to find out.
-The fact that ingredient information is not at all easy to find, it tells me that the manufactures might not want us to know.
+The fact that ingredient information is not at all easy to find tells me that the manufacturers might not want us to know.